 The Trick to Groom Your GSD’s Undercoat Effectively

 To brush deep enough and reach the thicker undercoat you can’t just use a regular brush, you need an undercoat rake, or called shedding rake to do the job.
 Essentially, undercoat rake is just a soft-pinned comb, but this rake will allow you to penetrate deeply to the undercoat to loosen and rid of the shedding hair.
-You’ll be surprised by how much hair you’ll find when your dog shed.
+You’ll be surprised by how much hair you’ll find when your dog sheds.

 2. Bathe Your Dog with Deshedding Shampoo and Conditioner